smithlabcode/walt/README.md

 	makedb -c chr2.fa -o chr2.dbindex

-The suffix of the index file should be .dbindex.
+The suffix of the index file should be '.dbindex'.

 (2) **Bisulfite Mapping**

-For example, to mapping reads to human gnome hg19
+For example, to mapping reads to human genome hg19

 	bsmapper -i hg19.dbindex -r read_1.fq -o reads_1_mapping.out